shaandesai1/CNN_Magnetism_Project/README.md

 <img src="cnnarch.JPG">
 </p>

 <p align="center">Figure 4.
 Left: A regular 3-layer Neural Network.
 Right: A convolutional net arranges its neurons in three dimensions, as visualized in one of the layers.
-Every layer of a CNN transforms the 3-D input volume to a 3-D output volume of neuron activationss.
+Every layer of a CNN transforms the 3-D input volume to a 3-D output volume of neuron activations.
 In this example, the red input layer holds the image, so itds width and height would be the dimensions of the image and the depth would be 3 (Red,Green,Blue channels).
 Note: We can add an additional dimension for 4-D information (e.g. figures in x,y and z with a channels parameter).
 Adapted from Stanford CS231n [13] </p>

 CNN’s have been used quite successfully for pattern recognition in images.
 For example, CNN’s trained on human faces were shown to detect facial characteristics within their filters [14].
-Given this, we thought CNN’s would be a great way to detect patterns (exchange interactions) in large images (electron density profiles).
+Given this, we thought CNN’s would be a great way to detect patterns manifested by exchange interactions in large images (electron density profiles).

 ## Methodology

 ### Data
 We used DFT to build a database of structures based on Cr<sub>2</sub>Ge<sub>2</sub>Te<sub>6</sub>.
-Our motivation in doing so was to replace the individual sites by different atoms so that we could obtain variations in the magnetic densities and order for training the ML model.
+Our motivation in doing so was to replace the individual sites by different atoms so that we could obtain variations in the spin densities and magnetic order for training the ML model.
 We did this by replacing one of two chromium atoms (A sites) in unit cells with a transition metal.
 We restricted the transition metals to (Ti,V,Cr,Mn,Fe,Co,Ni,Cu,Y,Nb,Ru) in order to comprise most of the first row of TM’s and a few of the second.
 Substitutions for B were Ge,Ge<sub>0.5</sub>Si<sub>0.5</sub>,Ge<sub>0.5</sub>P<sub>0.5</sub>,Si and P. X sites were decorated with S, Se or Te.
 (Alternatively, see the table x).

 <p align="center">
 	<img src="table1.JPG">